Want to improve your landing page bounce rate?

 Yet, if someone visits your squeeze page and leaves after seeing a colossal form, it’s a bad experience that you should improve.

-Landing Page Bounce Rate vs Bounce Rate
+Landing Page Bounce Rate vs Other Bounce Rates

 As we mentioned above, there are different bounce rate goals for different page types.
 But what’s the difference between landing page bounce rates and other bounce rates?